mraue/afistfulofseeds/README.md

                                                             W
 ```

 The player(s) with the most points wins the season and receives three sack markers.
 The player(s) with the second most points receives two, the player with the third most points one sack marker.

 ### Winning

-The player with the most sack marker after three seasons wins the game.
+The player with the most sack markers after three seasons wins the game.